Junk Silver Coins for sale

 United States 90% silver coins were minted to be used as money, were used as money, and could be used as money again.
 Minted before 1965, they are called junk silver coins because they have no collector or numismatic value.
 The coins are bought and sold for the value of their silver content.

-Because a “bag” ($1000 face) contains approximately 715 ounces of silver, it usually tracks the spot price of silver.
+Because a “bag” ($1000 face) contains approximately 715 ounces of silver, it tracks the spot price of silver.
 If silver goes up ten cents, a bag of US silver coins rises $70 or so; however, when junk silver coins are in short supply their premiums can increase.

 Why Buy US 90% Silver Coins?

 Although many investors buy junk silver coins as bullion investments, other investors buy junk US silver coins for “survival purposes.”
 These buyers fear the worst for the dollar, that it will be printed until it becomes worthless.
-If this “worst-case scenario” were to become reality, then US silver coins would be used for the purpose they were originally minted: as money.
+If this “worst-case scenario” were to become reality, US silver coins would be used for the purpose they were originally minted: as money.

 CMIGS hopes that Americans never see the day that their once proud dollar becomes worthless.
 Yet, we are aware that the history of paper currencies is that they are printed until they become worthless.
 (Actually, today 98% of the US money supply, dollars in circulation and available to be spent, are not “printed” dollars but are digital or electronic dollars.)